RamezTalaat/Password-Cyphers/README.md

 # Password-Cyphers
-This project shows an example of random and caesar cypher encryption in C++
+This project serves as an illustration of encryption using both random and Caesar cipher methods in C++

 ## Getting Started
 1. Clone the repository